Samuel Ato Amoah: Personal life

 Amoah is married with four children.
 He is a Christian who fellowships at the Seventh Day Adventist.
+He is a successful entrepreneur with ventures in the pharmaceutical, education, and radio broadcasting sectors.
+He serves as the CEO of SweetFM 106.5, a radio station located in Twifo Praso.

 Early life and education

-Amoah was born on 7 January 1966 in Twifo Nyinase in the Central region of Ghana.
+Amoah was born on 7 January 1966 in Twifo Nyinase in the Central Region of Ghana.

 He attended the University of Cape Coast and graduated with a bachelor's degree in Business Administration in 2009.